Sharp Entropy Bounds for Plane Curves and Dynamics of the Curve Shortening Flow: Introduction

-In \cite{St}, Stone computes the entropy of embedded spheres (and thus also of shrinking cylinders), implying that \be 2>\lambda(S^1)> \lambda(S^2)> \cdots\to\sqrt{2}.\ee In \cite{Bra}, Brakke proves that hyperplanes have least entropy among all shrinkers, and that there is a gap between the entropy of a plane and the entropy of the next lowest shrinker.
-Colding-Ilmanen-Minicozzi-White \cite{CIMW} prove that the sphere is the shrinker with second lowest entropy, and that a sphere has least entropy of among all closed embedded shrinkers.
-This result has been generalized by Bernstein-Wang \cite{BeWa}, Zhu \cite{Zh}, and Ketover-Zhou \cite{KeZh} to all closed embedded hypersurfaces, not only shrinkers.
-Very recently, Hershkovits and White \cite{HeWh} proved a lower bound and rigidity theorem for shrinkers: a closed embedded shrinker $\Sigma\in \R^{n+1}$ with non-trivial $k$-th homology has entropy greater than or equal to the entropy of $S^k$, and equality holds if and only if $\Sigma =S^k\times \R^{n-k}$.
-Our results can be viewed as an extension of these results to the case of closed {\it immersed} curves.
+In \cite{St}, Stone computed the entropy of embedded spheres (and thus also of shrinking cylinders), implying that \be 2>\lambda(S^1)> \lambda(S^2)> \cdots\to\sqrt{2}.\ee In \cite{Bra}, Brakke proved that hyperplanes have least entropy among all shrinkers, and that there is a gap between the entropy of a plane and the entropy of the next lowest shrinker.
+Colding-Ilmanen-Minicozzi-White \cite{CIMW} proved that the sphere is the shrinker with lowest entropy among all closed embedded shrinkers.
+This result has been generalized by Bernstein-Wang \cite{BeWa}, Zhu \cite{Zh}, and Ketover-Zhou \cite{KeZh}: Bernstein-Wang proved that the sphere has lowest entropy among all closed embedded hypersurfaces in $\R^{n+1}$ where $2\leq n\leq 6$; Ketover-Zhou proved the same result by using an alternative min-max method; Zhu removed the dimension restriction.
+Very recently, Hershkovits and White \cite{HeWh} proved a lower bound and rigidity theorem for shrinkers in higher codimension: a closed embedded shrinker $\Sigma\in \R^{n+1}$ with non-trivial $k$-th homology has entropy greater than or equal to the entropy of $S^k$, and equality holds if and only if $\Sigma =S^k\times \R^{n-k}$.

+Our results can be viewed as an extension of these results to the case of closed {\it immersed} curves, providing the first lower entropy bounds for immersed shrinkers.
+The main difference between the embedded case and the immersed case is that immersed MCFs lack many of the nice properties of embedded MCFs.
+For example, the avoidance principle implies that embeddedness is preserved under MCF.
+Also, the level set flow weak solutions are easier to handle in the embedded case.
+Fortunately, the immersed CSF has simpler geometry, allowing us to control the behavior of the immersed curve under CSF.

+We highlight that our theorem detects long time behaviour of CSF from the information of the initial data.
+Although the monotonicity formula for entropy can be used to rule out high entropy shrinkers as singularity models of a mean curvature flow, it does not tell us whether the singularities are type I or type II.
+Our theorem provides a criterion to show that the type II singularities must occur from the initial data.

 Stability of Abresch-Langer curves has been studied in a different context by Epstein-Weinstein \cite{EpWe}.
 Our results show that the Jacobi operator of an Abresch-Langer curve has the same number of negative eigenvalues as the linear stability operator studied by Epstein-Weinstein.
 Their analysis does not incorporate the action of the group generated by rigid motions and dilations.
-In particular, for a curve to be in Epstein-Weinstein's stable manifold, then under the rescaled flow it has to limit into the given shrinker.
-In other words, for a curve to be in their stable manifold, it is not enough that it limit into a rotation, translation, or dilation of the given shrinker.
-However, in a {\it generic MCF} \cite{CoMi}, a curve which limits into a rotation, translation, or dilation of a given shrinker, is considered as part of the stable manifold.